Invoking Yell Image

 By Sumner Forbes | November 5, 2024

-“… three women head into the woods with a cheap camera to film a ritual …”
+“…three women head into the woods with a cheap camera to film a ritual…”

 Another insurmountable barrier to enjoyment is the found footage aesthetic.
 The VHS-style footage that reminds us of the well-worn tapes we used to abuse is neat for about fifteen minutes.
 At some point, though, viewers appreciate visual composition and polish if they aren’t getting a plethora of action.
 All build-up and no release (at least not until it’s too late for us to change our minds about the movie) makes for a bit of a slog when we’re battling motion sickness.

-When Blair Witch is your obvious point of comparison, you’ve got to step it up a notch.
+When The Blair Witch Project is your obvious point of comparison, you’ve got to step it up a notch.
 There are definitely times when I appreciated the throwback to Gen X culture, and it was clearly a labor of love for Valladares and his crew.
 The Satanic Panic that metal music helped to amplify (to eleven, perhaps?) was largely an illusion, but the reverberations are still felt today.
 Diehard metal fans or those who seek out every found footage film may find something worthwhile in Invoking Yell, but the rest of us are better served by listening to Slayer.
 It might be scarier.

 Invoking Yell (2023)